Modification in Judgements

 The end result of any family law matter is usually the court entering a judgment.
 However, after the judgment is entered circumstances may change which results in a modification of the judgment being necessary for child custody, child support or possibly maintenance.

 At Galmiche Law Firm, P.C.,we understand that life is unpredictable and circumstances can change.
-Our knowledgeable Chesterfield divorce attorneys have more than three decades of combined legal experience and have helped various clients re-approach the court to petition for a modification to their divorce decree or other family law matter.
+Our knowledgeable Chesterfield divorce attorneys have 35 years of combined legal experience and have helped various clients re-approach the court to petition for a modification to their divorce decree or other family law matter.

 We're ready to help you seek the solutions you need at this critical time.
 Contact us today to request a free, in-person consultation.